top of page

 The numbers are compelling.
 For instance, more than 90% of heart disease and 95% of cancers are preventable through the social and environmental determinants of health.
 Traffic collisions are virtually 100% preventable since they are all caused by driver error – fatigue, distraction, impairment, speed, aggression and failure to drive for the conditions – which in turn largely result from poor road and infrastructure design (which in turn is the result of an intentional narrative and the resulting practices).

-Poverty and inequality – the cause of incredible suffering, mortality, and disability life years lost – and the primary contributors to the leading causes of disease and death in Canada, is entirely a policy choice, and completely preventable.
+Poverty and inequality – the cause of incredible suffering, mortality, and disability life years lost – are primary contributors to the leading causes of disease and death in Canada, and are entirely a policy choice and substantially preventable.
 And nearly all mental illness is the result of complex interactions between genetic endowment and our social environment, and most is preventable through early and proper sustained interventions in, and support of, the social determinants of mental health.

 While we can't affect our genes or choose our parents, city's can certainly contribute to the social and environmental conditions to prevent disease and illness, and promote population health.
 This in turn can substantially reduce demands on our healthcare system.